 The OC will make the logfiles of the matches available to the participating teams during the competition.
-After the competition, the OC will also publish these log files on the internet at their earliest convenience.
-The OC will also publish the binary, and additional files needed to run this binary, of each team after the competition.
-To do this, at the start of each round the home directory of the teams participating in that round will be archived.
+After the competition, the OC will also publish these log files online at their earliest convenience.
+The OC will also publish the binary and additional files needed to run this binary of each team after the competition.
+To do this, at the start of each round, the home directory of the teams participating in that round will be archived.
 The team's last archive will be used for publication.
-If the home directory contains material that a team wishes not to be published and that is not needed to run the binary, it is the responsibility of the team to notify the OC of this.
+If the home directory contains material that a team wishes not to be published and that is not needed to run the binary, it is the team's responsibility to notify the OC of this.
 Note that teams that have used third-party source code must follow that code's license regarding conveying the work.
-For instance, under GPL you are required to accompany your binary with the corresponding source, a written offer to supply the corresponding source or information about where the source is offered to the general public.
-Failing to comply with any licensing will result in disqualification of the team from the current and/or future competitions.
+For instance, under GPL, you must accompany your binary with the corresponding source, a written offer to supply the corresponding source, or information about where the source is offered to the general public.
+Failing to comply with any licensing will result in the disqualification of the team from the current and/or future competitions.